 Welcome to those who are already using Worksection 2.0.
-We listened to your requests and prepared an update.
-To enhance the flexibility of your team’s business processes, we added what many have been missing — “Custom Fields”.
+We listened to your wishes and prepared an update for you.
+For the flexibility of your team’s business processes, we added what many of you were missing — “Custom Fields”.

-Custom fields (or custom properties) in Worksection allow you to add your personal attributes to a task or project with the following characteristics: dates, times, contacts, and others, as will be specified later.
+Custom fields (or custom properties) in Worksection allow you to add your personal properties to a task or project based on specific characteristics: dates, times, contacts, and others as will be detailed later.

-Custom fields (or custom properties) in Worksection allow you to add your personal attributes to a task or project with the following characteristics: dates, times, contacts, and others, as will be specified later.
+Custom fields (or custom properties) in Worksection allow you to add your personal properties to a task or project based on specific characteristics: dates, times, contacts, and others as will be detailed later.

-To create your field directly in the task, you need to click on the plus sign labeled “Add property”, and then on the three dots with the same label in the dropdown window.
-A list of options will appear (the list is shown in the image below) from which you can choose the one that suits you and proceed to its editing.
-If you already know which option you plan to select from the provided ones, use the search — “Find”
+To create your field directly in the task, you need to click on the plus sign with the label “Add property”, and again on the three dots with the same label in the dropdown window.
+A list of parameters (the list is shown in the image below) will appear, from which you can select the one you need and proceed to edit it.
+If you already know which parameter you plan to choose from the provided ones, use the search — “Find”

 We want to note that the ability to create (or add existing ones to other projects) custom fields is available only to the “Account Administrator” with “Settings” rights.

-Suppose you want to systematize content creation for social media.
-Is it hard to specify every time which social media to post to?
-Then there’s a convenient solution — “Single choice” or “Multiple choice”.
-Create options for social media that you specifically need:
+Suppose you would like to systematize content creation for social media.
+Is it hard to write down every time which social media and what to post?
+Then there is a convenient solution — “Single Selection” or “Multiple Selection”.
+Create options for social media that are needed specifically for you:

 - Instagram,